Rahul-Birwadkar/handwritten-digit-classification/README.md

-# handwritten-digit-classification
+# Handwritten Digit Classification
 This project demonstrates the implementation of a Gaussian Naive Bayes approach for classifying handwritten digits using the MNIST dataset.
 The project evaluates the model's performance using metrics such as accuracy, confusion matrix, micro-average precision, recall, and F1 score.
 Python, Pandas, and Scikit-learn were used for the implementation.

-# Handwritten Digit Classification

-This project implements a **Gaussian Naive Bayes** approach for the classification of handwritten digits using the MNIST dataset.

 ## Project Overview